-The top two speakers from the speaking contest will be the ones who will get to participate in the 2017 FRS Youth Tour.
-In order to participate in the speaking contest, the student must maintain an overall B average.
-And the student must be claimed as a dependent on the tax return of a DTC customer or its affiliate and also, must receive active telecommunications service from DTC Communications or its affiliate.
+In order to participate in the essay contest, the student must maintain an overall B average.
+The student must be claimed as a dependent on the tax return of a DTC customer or its affiliate and also, must receive active telecommunications service from DTC Communications or its affiliate.

 The application, a typed short essay – no more than 500 words and no more than 1,000 words, transcript of grades during high school to date, and resume that includes academic achievements and honors, leadership experience, extra-curricular and community activities, and work experience must be submitted to Anita Patrick by close of business on Friday, March 1, 2019.
 Questions concerning the FRS Youth Tour, essay contest or all other inquiries may be addressed with Anita Patrick at 615-464-2271 or firstname.lastname@example.org.